 On the other hand, generic equipment models provide a rough idea of the space requirements, but smaller geometric features and installation details cannot be represented clearly.
 This means that clashes and change orders are more likely once the project reaches the construction stage.

-Revit family creation offers both technical benefits and marketing advantages for equipment manufacturers, and this also applies for warehouse automation providers.
+Revit family creation offers both technical benefits and marketing advantages for equipment manufacturers, and this also applies to warehouse automation providers.
 With an estimated business opportunity of $10 billion, fierce competition can be expected among MFC providers.
 By creating Revit models of their products and making them available for design professionals, they can gain an advantage over other manufacturers.